 If we enter into arrangements with third parties to perform sales, marketing and distribution services, our product revenue or the profitability to us from these revenue streams is likely to be lower than if we were to market and sell any product candidates that we develop ourselves.
+For example, pursuant to our A&R Vertex JDCA, Vertex has the right to conduct all commercialization activities relating to exa-cel throughout the world and net profits and net losses, as applicable, incurred under the A&R Vertex JDCA are allocated 40% to CRISPR and 60% to Vertex.
 In addition, we may not be successful in entering into arrangements with third parties to sell and market our product candidates or may be unable to do so on terms that are favorable to us.
 We likely will have little control over such third parties and any of them may fail to devote the necessary resources and attention to sell and market our product candidates effectively.
 If we do not establish sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we may not be successful in commercializing our product candidates.
 Further, our business, results of operations, financial condition and prospects will be materially adversely affected.